 Here we consider what sales pipeline is and how effective pipeline management can result in improved outcomes for your organization.

-We also look at how to build a pipeline.
+Also, we will look at how to build a pipeline.
 In addition, we consider the number of stages needed to optimize the number of deals you manage to complete.

 At its most basic, a sales pipeline is a model that identifies the stages a customer will go through before they purchase your product.

 A Sales Pipeline is way of tracking prospects during the sales process.
 The Pipeline Stages bring deals to the next phase, and make customers ready to buy.

 The AIDA model, for example, lists the sales pipeline stages as firstly Attention (or Awareness), followed by Interest, Desire, and Action.
 Additional sales pipeline stages that may replace or augment the AIDA model might include:

 - Prospecting (the mechanism to obtain new sales prospects of leads)

 - Lead qualification (checking that the leads you’re getting are from individuals or companies that are most likely to want what you’ve got to offer).

 - Developing a suitable invitation or proposal.